 When you include a hashtag in a post on a site, those tags become clickable links which will display a list of all public posts on that site which include that hashtag.
-Here’s an example of one of my own posts on Twitter;
+Here’s an example of one of my own posts on Twitter:

 Why use hashtags?

-Hashtags serve many purposes, for example;
+Hashtags serve many purposes, will cover the key ones below.

-- They make your posts more searchable and discoverable by others, interested in the same topic.
+They make your posts more searchable and discoverable by others, interested in the same topic.

-- Sometimes they are simply used for humour e.g. #DontTellMom or #HappyMonday (if used in a sarcastic manner – context in use of hashtags, is important).
+Sometimes they are simply used for humour e.g. #DontTellMom or #HappyMonday (if used in a sarcastic manner – context in use of hashtags, is important).